We’ve got a multiracial intergenerational team.

 Evelyn Monje: Fighting Racism

-Evelyn Monje, a high school senior who juggles full-time enrollment in Vermont’s Early College program and works as the Youth Program Specialist at UP for Learning.
+Evelyn Monje juggles full-time enrollment at the University of Vermont and works as the Youth Program Specialist at UP for Learning.
 A major responsibility with this statewide nonprofit is her coordinating the multi-stakeholder Winooski School District’s Antiracism Steering Committee that reflects an exceedingly diverse community with 60% students of color, many refugees.
 Across the state, Evelyn designs workshops accessible to both youth and adults to address different opportunities for growth within their communities.
 Evelyn says “Youth-adult partnerships is the answer.
 There is so much growth and creativity and adults value this experience.”

 Milly Asherov: Loves Recruiting

 Milly Asherov works at Providence Student Union as the Leadership Team Co-Director, serves as Chair of the Rhode Island Department of Education’s Student Advisory Council, and volunteers with several national organizations.
 Her schedule is filled with meetings, strategy sessions and forums with peers and policymakers from the local to state level.
 She played a lead role in convincing the largest school district in her state to change its grading policy to “Pass or Needs Support” to address the disparities exacerbated by remote learning and the digital divide.
 Other inequities that Milly has been fighting for several years is the removal of School Resource Officers and to provide comprehensive mental health resources and safety measures.
 Check out her op-ed here.

 Maria Nuñez: Co-Piloting with “Experts”